 This module considers the significance of the self in creating, maintaining or resolving the ecological crisis.
 It critiques Western notions of the self and experiments with and evaluates practices that may engender a more ecological self.
 In the light of theories of change and the post-activist critique, it then asks students to reflect on how they might best go on to act as ecological selves in service of a just world.

-Dissertation or Final Project – 60 credits
+Dissertation – 60 credits

 Qualification(s) required for entry to the MA